Dream of retiring abroad? The reality: Medicare doesn’t travel well

 Since medical care is sometimes much less expensive overseas, some retirees opt to pay out of pocket for minor or routine services.

-Claudia Peresman, who will turn 63 on Sunday, moved from Stonington, Connecticut, to San Miguel de Allende in central Mexico in November.
+Claudia Peresman, who will turn 63 on Sunday, moved from Stonington, Connecticut, to San Miguel de Allende in Central Mexico in November.
 On her first night there, she tripped in the bathroom, hit her face on a wall and split her lip.
 Her neighbors helped her get a cab to a 24-hour emergency room at a hospital about five minutes away, where staff cleaned up the cut and sent her home.
-She paid the roughly $25 fee in cash.
+She paid the about $25 fee in cash.

 Peresman recently bought a private insurance plan with a $2,500 deductible, for which she pays about $100 a month.